Peyton-vannoy/NewsExplorer-frontend/README.md

 ## Overview

 A web application that allows users to search and explore news articles from various sources.
+This is my final project for the TripleTen coding bootcamp.

 ## Features